What to expect at the coronation of King Charles III — and how to watch it

 How to watch the coronation live

 The coronation service on Saturday is scheduled to begin at 11 a.m. local time or 6 a.m.
-EST. The event will last about three hours.
+ET.
+The event will last about three hours.

 NPR.org will be streaming special coverage of the event starting at 1 a.m.
-EST. You can watch the live coverage here.
+ET.

 Other networks will also be broadcasting and streaming live.